The-Marcy-Lab-School/unit-7-project/README.md

 As always, there are general guidelines and checkpoints for this project, but it is left open-ended so that you can let your passion and interests drive your creativity.
 The purpose of this project is for you to:
   1. Practice domain modeling and RESTful API design in an applied context.
   2. Gain practice building clean, intuitive UIs that speak to REST APIs that you designed.
-  3. Build a minimimum viable product that could grow to impact the lives of real people.
+  3. Build a minimimum viable product that could grow to accodomate additional features.

 ## Project Requirements
 * You will build a fullstack application with Express and the app must be connected to a Postgres Database.